 Treatment may include:

-Corticosteroids.
-Used to control bleeding in the lungs.
+- Corticosteroids.
+Used to decrease inflammation and tissue damage which helps control bleeding in your lungs.

 - Plasmapheresis.
 This is a process in which blood plasma is removed, cleaned of harmful antibodies, and then returned to your body.
 It is usually given with steroids.

 Complications of Goodpasture syndromeEven with proper treatment, complications may develop.
 Your kidney function may decrease to the point of kidney failure.
 This can need treatment such as dialysis or even a kidney transplant.

 When should I call my health care provider?If your symptoms get worse or you have new symptoms, let your health care provider know.

 - Goodpasture syndrome is a rare disorder in which your body mistakenly makes antibodies that attack the tissue of the lungs and the kidneys.

 - It most often affecting the kidneys in older people and lungs in men 20 to 30 years of age.

 - Treatment should begin early because the disease progresses quickly and has serious outcomes including kidney failure or death if left untreated.

 - If the kidneys fail, dialysis or kidney transplant may be needed.

 - Treatment is aimed at reducing the severity of the symptoms and to prevent your immune system from destroying kidney and lung tissue.